matrix-org/matrix-spec-proposals/specification/modules/push.rst

 'pusher' on the Home Server that you wish to receive notifications from.
 There is a single API endpoint for this, as described below.

-{{push_http_api}}
+{{pusher_http_api}}

 Push Rules
 ~~~~~~~~~~
-Home Servers have an interface to configure what events trigger notifications.
+Homeservers have an interface to configure what events trigger notifications.
-This behaviour is configured through 'Push Rules'.
+This behaviour is configured through "Push Rules".
 Push Rules come in a variety
 of different kinds and each kind of rule has an associated priority.
 The
 different kinds of rule, in descending order of priority, are: